Skip to main content

 What is a hash

-A hash is the output of a cryptographic function that converts input data into a fixed-length string of characters.
+Hash is the output of a cryptographic function that converts input data into a fixed-length string.

 How hashing works

-Even a very small change in the input data produces a completely different hash.
+Key property: a small change in input produces a completely different hash.

-This property makes hash functions useful for verifying the integrity of data.
+This makes hashing useful for verifying data integrity.

 Hashing vs encryption